oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 - `true` if the flag was passed at least once
 - `false` otherwise

-Flags can also accept values, for example, if you wanted to accept an integer count:
+Flags can also accept values.
+For example, if you wanted to accept an integer count:

     parser (&spec) {
       flag -N --count ('int')